 Floor protectors are normally designed to suit each individual "setting".
-The installation and construction of the floor protector must comply with ASNZS 2918.
-The fire requires an "ash hearth" (floor Protector) as needed for some types of wood burners.
+The Installation and Construction of the Floor Protector must comply with ASNZS 2918:2001.
+The Studio Stove requires a Ash Hearth (Floor Protector) as needed for some types of wood burners.